theblacksquid/OpenBazaar/docs/markets/02 Services.md

 The first type of contract is an **invitation to tender (ITT)**, whereby a client publishes their list of requirements for a desired good or service.
 In the context of a service, these details are specified within a Ricardian contract and distributed to potential service providers in the *OpenBazaar* network.
 Relevant ITT contract details include:

 1. Name and category of the service
-	- Chosen from a list of pre-determined categories and sub-cateogories
+	- Chosen from a list of pre-determined categories and sub-categories
 	- This list will be frequently updated to reflect market needs, and include custom categories to support new markets on *OpenBazaar*
 2. Price range
 	- The price that the buyer is prepared to pay for the service